Seabreg/wifiScanMap/Results.md

 ...
 ````

-Don't forget that for each device, you are able to find where you scanned it, how many times...
+Don't forget that for each separate device, you are able to find where you scanned it, how many times, when and to wich other spot it was connected...

 ## Going further

 - All these scan were mainly done thanks to a Raspberry pi, a serial GPS and an external battery pack.
   But scanning more data at several city points to profile users and find people streams is also available with low cost devices such as esp8266.
-Using dns tunneling on available public networks, you can build cheaps scanners and drop them at some point of the city, to follow users, as explained in the [esp8266-wifiScanMap](https://github.com/mehdilauters/esp8266-wifiScanMap) project
+Using dns tunneling on available public networks, you can build cheaps scanners and drop them at some points of the city, to follow users, as explained in the [esp8266-wifiScanMap](https://github.com/mehdilauters/esp8266-wifiScanMap) project

   ![droppable magnetic scanner](https://raw.githubusercontent.com/mehdilauters/esp8266-wifiScanMap/master/doc/blackbox_open.png)

-- Associated with a more aggressive project, creating on-demand access point you can also improve you user profiling using dns queries, or even faking common protocols as done on the following [wifi](https://github.com/JDRobotter/wifi) project.
+- Associated with a more aggressive project, creating on-demand access point you can also improve your user profiling using dns queries, or even faking common protocols (pop, ftp...) as done on the following [wifi](https://github.com/JDRobotter/wifi) project.